AdobeDocs/commerce-merchant-services.en/help/live-search/overview.md

 ### 1. Installation

 [!DNL Live Search] is [installed](install.md) into your Adobe Commerce instance through [Composer](https://getcomposer.org/).
 This installs the required modules that connect to the service and configures the Commerce instance to override the default search field.
-It also installs Commerce admin options for configuring the service.
+It also installs Commerce Admin options for configuring the service.

 ### 2. Sync data